TACC/Lmod/docs/source/060_locating.rst

 ``foo/64/2`` is "higher" that ``foo/64/4`` or not.
 There is no clear reason to pick one over the other so Lmod has chosen ``Find First`` for NVV module layouts.

+For sites that are mixing N/V and N/V/V module layouts they may wish to change Lmod to use the find first rule.
+See :ref:`env_vars-label`

 Autoswapping Rules
 ~~~~~~~~~~~~~~~~~~